 3. Final Steps to Sealing the Deal

-Registration: Once your application is submitted, the responsible employee at the Registry Department will review your documents and register you in the Real Estate Agent Registry and the General Commercial Registry (GEMI).
+Once your application lands, a responsible employee at the Registry Department will review your documents and register you in both the Real Estate Agent Registry and the General Commercial Registry, known as GEMI.
+Once that registration goes through, you’re official.
+You’re a licensed real estate agent in Greece.

-If you go the paper route, you’ll need to show up in person or authorize someone to submit on your behalf.
-For online submissions, you’ll need to verify the authenticity of your signature through a KEP-EKE (Citizen Service Center).
+You can submit your application and all required documents in person, by post, or digitally.
+If you go the paper route, you’ll either show up yourself or authorize someone to submit on your behalf.
+For online submissions, you’ll need to verify your signature’s authenticity through a KEP-EKE, which is a Citizen Service Center.

 How To Apply To Become A Real Estate Agent In Greece